-This should fix WordPress login problem.
+This should fix the WordPress login problem.
 If not, move to the next step.

 3. Revert Back To Default WordPress Theme

 Just like with plugins, something can go wrong with the theme itself.
-There could be a virus or something can interfere with the code.
+There could be a virus or something that is interfering with the code.
 Maybe the developers did not update the theme, so it is no longer compatible with the new version of WordPress.

-As a result, you are unable to login to wpadmin, what now?
+As a result, you are experiencing WordPress redirect loop, thereby unable to login to wp-admin.
+What now?

-As was the case with second solution, the fix revolves around renaming WordPress files here too.
+Just as we did in the second solution, this fix revolves around renaming WordPress files too.
 The only difference is that you need to rename “Themes” instead of the “Plugins” folder.

 Now, here is the catch, the renaming method only works when a current theme is not one of the default themes.
 But, what should you do if it is?

 My Theme Is Already A Default WordPress Theme?!

 Fear not, the only difference here is that you also need to overwrite some files.

 - Then, open FileZilla if you did not leave it open.